Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Experiments

 To validate the scalability and efficiency of our proposed \method framework in challenging imagery, we conducted experiments on large-format stereo-image pairs.
-ISPRS remote dataset \cite{rottensteinerIsprsTestProject2013} presents significant challenges due to its high resolution between images.
+The ISPRS remote dataset \citep{rottensteinerIsprsTestProject2013} presents significant challenges due to its high resolution between images.
 Specifically, we assessed the impact of our bidirectional pyramid matching strategy on both matching accuracy and computational efficiency.
-We hypothesized that the pyramid approach would significantly reduce computational efficiency (Time) while maintaining acceptable Area Coverage Ratio (ACR).
-Table~\ref{exp_tabel:3} presents the quantitative results of our experiments, showcasing the effectiveness of \method in handling large-format images.
+We hypothesized that the pyramid approach would significantly improve computational efficiency by reducing runtime while maintaining acceptable Area Coverage Ratio (ACR).
+Table~\ref{exp_tabel:5} presents the quantitative results of our experiments, showcasing the effectiveness of \method in handling large-format images.